Download the appDOWNLOAD

 3. Super Hold’em: Super Hold’em is an exciting poker format wherein each player is dealt with 3 hole cards.
 Players have to use at least 1 hole card along with the community cards to make the best 5-card combination.

-4. Pineapple (Open Face Chinese) Poker: Pineapple OFC poker is played between either 2 or 3 players.
-It can be played in a sit and go [sit'n'go] format or cash.
+4. Open Face Poker (OFP): Open Face Poker, also popularly known as OFC, is played between either 2 or 3 players.
 Unlike poker, this game is played without chips.
 A point system is followed to determine the score, with each point holding a certain value.

 Q. What is Super Hold’em?
 How is it different from Texas Hold’em?